GES-2 — Here!

 Tours through the GES-2 House of Culture will be held in three formats:

 — a guided tour for neurodivergent children;

-— an immersive stroll for blind and visually impaired children;
+— an immersive stroll for blind and low vision children;

-— a team game for children with hearing impairments.
+— a team game for deaf and hard of hearing children.